bento-platform/bento/README.md

-# bento v2
+# BentoV2 - Docker-based Bento development and deployment tooling

 This repo is intended to be the next generation of Bento deployments.
-Originating from the blueprints in the repo `chord_singularity`, `bentoV2` aims to be much more modular than it's counterpart, built with docker instead of Singularity.
+Originating from the blueprints in the repo `chord_singularity`, `bentoV2` aims to be much more modular than its counterpart, built with Docker instead of Singularity.